 During their heyday Queen were one of the best-selling bands in the world.
 Another One Bites the Dust (1980) became their best-selling single, while their 1981 Greatest Hits compilation album is the still the best-selling album in the UK and is certified eight times platinum in the USA.

 Estimates of their record sales range from 150 million to 300 million records.
 Queen received the Outstanding Contribution to British Music Award from the British Phonographic Industry in 1990.
 They were inducted into the Rock and Roll Hall of Fame in 2001.

-We will pay around £300 for autographs on a piece of paper, around £500 on a photograph and between £800 to £1000 for a fully signed album sleeve.
+We will pay around £600 for autographs on a piece of paper and around £1000 to £1500 on a photograph, flyer or a fully signed album sleeve.

 We will pay between £100 to £500 for any UK Queen concert poster depending on size, condition and rarity.
 We would pay between £100 to £300 for a Queen concert poster from Europe or the rest of the world.

 We will pay around £100 - £200 for Queen promotional posters.

 Please phone for a quote.

 A Shure Brothers Incorporated 565 SD microphone that was formerly the property of Freddie Mercury - it has his name engraved in white at the top.
 The microphone was used by Freddie during Queen’s performance at Charlotte, North Carolina, USA, the date was part of the group’s ‘The Game’ tour.

 A white dress shirt that was purchased by Freddie Mercury from Harrods and worn in the 1991 Queen video for the song ‘I’m Going Slightly Mad’.
 The shirt has no labels and came from the collection of Shaun Matthews.
 Shaun was the house sitter at Garden Lodge, Kensington.